When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Curbside Pickup

-Many require the toilet to be taken apart, with the tank’s lid and toilet seat removed.
-You also need to ensure the fixing bolts are taken out and the bowl is water-free.
+Many agencies require the toilet to be taken apart, with the tank’s lid and toilet seat removed.
+You also need to ensure the fixing bolts are taken out and the bowl is completely water-free.
+Speaking to the waste collection agency ensures they won’t refuse the item and gives you accurate collection dates.

 Landfill or Transfer Station